All new students are required to pay the $200 non-refundable enrollment deposit. Questions can be directed to email@example.com.

-- The deadline to confirm is July 15 for the fall semester and December 1 for the spring semester (or within 10 days of receipt of your acceptance letter if after the deadline).
+- The deadline to confirm is April 15 for the 10-week summer session, July 15 for the fall semester, and December 1 for the spring semester (or within 10 days of receipt of your acceptance letter if after the deadline).

 There are stores where you can buy essential items that are a short distance from campus so there is no need to bring large amounts of toiletries, travel size will be enough until you get to a store.

 - Informal: jeans, t-shirts, shorts, sweatshirts are most common